bcantoni/wxtext/README.md

 The code currently runs on Python 2.7.
 I'm running on a shared web host where I don't have sudo, so I'm not using any libraries beyond what's normally present in a 2.7 system.

-You'll need to sign for free developer accounts on Here.com and DarkSky, then set up these environment variables:
+You'll need to sign for free developer accounts on HERE and DarkSky, then set up these environment variables:

 * HERE_APP_ID
 * HERE_APP_CODE